-Step 1.
-Securely jack up your machine and remove the front wheels.

-- Step 2.
+- Step 1.
+Securely jack up your machine and remove the front wheels. - Step 2.
 (Remove Brake Line Bolts) Remove the bolts securing the brake lines to the upper control arm. - Step 3.
 (Remove Outer Tie Rod) Remove cotter pin and loosen the nut on the factory outer tie rod.
 Free the outer tie rod from the hub assembly. - Step 4.
+(Remove Axle Nut) Remove cotter pin or flatten out the factory retaining indention in the axle nut and remove the axle nut from the axle. - Step 5.
 (Remove Lower Control Arm) Remove Lower ball joint cotter pin, and castle nut, and remove the ball joint from the hub assembly.
 Once the lower control arm is free from the Hub assembly, loosen and remove the 2 12mm bolts holding the lower control arm to the frame.
 Remove the lower control arm and put to the side.

-Step 5.
+Step 6.
 (Remove Upper Control Arm) Remove upper ball joint cotter pin and loosen castle nut.
 Free the ball joint from the hub assembly.
-Once free, remove the castle nut and carefully secure the hub assembly with a tie strap or bungee cord out of the way.
+Once free, remove the castle nut and carefully remove the hub assembly from the CV Axle and secure to the side.

-Step 6.
-(Remove Shock From Control Arm) Loosen and remove lower shock mount bolt.
-Using a tie strap, bungee cord, or rope, secure the shock up and out of the way.

 Step 7.
+(Remove Shock From Control Arm) Loosen and remove both the upper and lower shock mount bolts and remove the shock from the vehicle.

+Step 8.
 (Remove Upper Control Arm) Loosen and remove the long 10mm bolt and nut that secures the upper control arm to the frame and remove upper control arm.